-Partner #1 Partner #2 Partners take out necessary materials: two copies of a passage at their independent or instructional reading level and two graphs.
-The passage has the cumulative number of words written in the left margin to facilitate determining the number of words read in one minute.
-Partner #1 reads for one minute.
-When the teacher says, "Stop," the partner stops reading.
-Partner #2 follows along as his/her partner reads, underlining any word errors and circling the last word read.
+Partner #1 Partner #2 Partners take out necessary materials: two cop instructional reading level and two graphs.
+The written in the left margin to facilitate determin e passage has the cumulative number of words Partner #1 reads for one minute.
+When the teacher says, "Stop," the partner stops reading.Partner #2 follows along as his/her partner reads, underlining any word errors and circling the last word read.
 Partner #2 provides feedback to his/her partner, saying the number of words read correctly in a minute and going over any word errors.
 Partner #1 follows along as his/her partner reads, underlining any word errors and circling the last word read.
 Partner #2 reads for one minute.
 When the teacher says, "Stop," the partner stops reading.
 Partner #1 provides feedback to his/her partner, saying the number of words read correctly in a minute and going over any word errors.
-Both partners record the number of correct oral words read on their own graphs.
+Both partners record the number of correct graphs. oral words read on their own